Chippewa Valley Learning in Retirement

 Annual Report

-During the thirteenth fiscal year of Chippewa Valley Learning in Retirement from August 2022 through July 2023 we erupted out of COVID, increasing our membership from 616 to 820 by June, 2023, which was 69 short of our 889 pre-COVID high.
-Many were new members.
+During the fourteenth fiscal year of Chippewa Valley Learning in Retirement from August 2023 through July 2024 we continued our climb out of COVID, increasing our membership to 840 by June, 2023, 49 short of our 889 pre-COVID high.

-We returned to pre-COVID operations, offering 64 classes and trips for the 2022 fall term and 72 for the 2023 spring/summer one.
+We offered 75 classes and trips for the 2023 fall term and 81 for the 2024 spring/summer one for a total of 156.
 Since CVLR members have become accustomed to having recordings of most lecture classes to view, we continued to make these available, extending the access to them for the entire term rather than two weeks as we had originally offered.
 We have found more and more members watching the recordings as demonstrated by the numbers of views.
-With the opening of the new Chippewa Area History Center, we realized an opportunity to hold classes in Chippewa Falls in addition to Menomonie and Eau Claire.
-We added a Chippewa Falls section to the booklet and website.
-We also moved the bus trips to the opening of the booklet in its own section and a separate page on the website.
+We continued to hold classes at the new Chippewa Area History Center in Chippewa Falls in addition to Menomonie and Eau Claire and maintained the Chippewa Falls section to the booklet and website.
+We also kept the bus trips in the opening of the booklet in their own section and on a separate page on the website.

 While most of CVLR’s membership resides in the core cities of Menomonie and Eau Claire, members come from as far away as Baldwin and Glenwood City to the west; Chetek and Bloomer to the north; Stanley and Cadott to the east; and Hixton, Whitehall, Osseo, and Independence to the south.